narensen/lifey.llm/README.md

 # Gears

-Gears is a self-help chatbot application built using Streamlit, LangChain, and Groq.
+Gears is a chatbot application built using Streamlit, LangChain, and Groq.
 It leverages natural language processing to provide assistance on various self-help topics, including mental health, personal growth, relationships, and productivity.

 ## Features